 Dhand’s next novel, Girl Zero (2017), tackles the prominent current issues of grooming and human trafficking.
 Indeed, a concern with refugees, asylum seekers and modern forms of slavery has been increasingly prominent in contemporary crime fiction and noir.
-Personal and professional lines again become blurred in Dhand’s text when Harry’s niece, Ronnie’s daughter, is murdered, and he is banned from the case due to the conflict of interests.
+Personal and professional lines again become blurred in Dhand’s text when Harry’s niece, Ronnie’s daughter, is murdered, and he is banned from the case due to the conflict of interest.
 Harry fears the crime lord may try to seek vengeance.
 The young woman has been killed for uncovering a trafficking operation whereby white mothers are being slain and their daughters sold.
 The novel centres on Harry’s race against time to rescue a kidnapped mother and her daughter, who are being held in a house in the leafy nearby suburb of Ilkley.
 A gang of mostly Asian men does the work, orchestrated by the Pakistani foreign minister, who wants to use the girls for himself.
-Sairish Hussain is rightly alert to the burden of representation here, writing of the novel’s denouement that it ‘paints specifically Pakistani men as particularly savage and villainous when compared to others’.
+Sairish Hussain is rightly alert to the fearmongering and crowd-pleasing politics here, writing of the novel’s denouement that it ‘paints specifically Pakistani men as particularly savage and villainous when compared to others’.
 What could have been a fine-grained approach to the ways in which women and girls, often from ethnic minority backgrounds, experience sexual exploitation and violence because of poverty, migration or internal displacement turns instead into a headline-grabbing depiction of the Asian grooming of white girls.
 However, it should also be noted that the highlighting of political corruption is a common feature of noir fiction.
 In its exposure of the Pakistani politician, then, Girl Zero purports to be speaking truth to power.
 However, by following crime fiction protocol, Dhand simultaneously lays himself open to charges of native informant sensationalism.

 City of Sinners (2018) is the only novel from the tetralogy in which Harry acts straightforwardly as a detective, for he is back at work after his suspension and recusal.
 The text opens with the gruesome murder of a British Muslim girl in her late teens, whose cadaver is found suspended from the glass ceiling of Waterstones at the Wool Exchange, one of Bradford’s most beautiful and iconic buildings.
 The killer hopes through this and other murders to reel in Harry, who is his prime intended target.
 Italicized text written in the first-person from the murderer’s focalization indicates that he is motivated by a personal vendetta.
 A series of murders ensue; each time the British Asian girl’s corpse has the word ‘SINNER’ attached to it, and when dissected, rare wasps fly out of their eye sockets.
 The killer taunts Harry, inviting him to meet in a nightclub on Manningham Lane.
-At a bhangra night for students at the Maestro club, Harry receives text messages asking him if he sees the sinner.
+At a bhangra, or Punjabi dance night for students at the Maestro club, Harry receives text messages asking him if he sees the sinner.
 Shortly afterwards the body of a Sikh girl is discovered on the dance floor.